ray-project/ray/doc/source/ray-overview/index.rst

 RLlib Quick Start
 -----------------

-`RLlib`_ is an industry-grade, open-source library for reinforcement learning (RL) built on top of Ray.
+`RLlib`_ is an industry-grade library for reinforcement learning (RL) built on top of Ray.
 RLlib offers high scalability and unified APIs for a variety of industry- and research applications.

 **Quick Installation:**